 A Great Idea

-did I know what events would unfold (watch the video series on the home page).
+Little did I know what events would unfold.

 A New Path

-I am now assuming you know what the last five months have been like.
-To sum it up, in 5 months, I am no longer trying to grow vegetables, I have expanded my breeding facility, sold approximately 9,000 fingerlings, have about 3500 fry and fingerlings in the fish house and have all 5 female breeders carrying eggs.
-I have invested no more than $1,000.00 in this venture and have already sold a lot more than that in fish.
-But, this is a lot of work and very time consuming.
-Anyway, lets get to some specifics.
-A lot of what I will be talking about has already been covered in my videos, so I will attempt not to repeat too much of it.
+If you've watched my videos, I assume you now know what the next five months was like.
+To sum it up, I am no longer trying to grow vegetables.
+I have expanded my breeding capacity.
+I've sold approximately 9,000 fingerlings, have about 3500 fry and fingerlings in the fish house and have had all 5 females carrying eggs.
+I've invested less than $1,000.00 in this project and have already sold a lot more than that in fish, but...
+I've discovered that breeding tilapia is a lot of work and very time consuming, definitely not what I had expected.
+Had I known how much of my time it would have taken, I probably would have continued my aquaponics project instead.
+Anyway, let's get to some specifics.
+A lot of what I will be talking about has already been covered in my videos, so I will attempt to not repeat too much of it here.

 Let's get Started

 Blue Tilapia are an enjoyable and easy species to breed.
 All they require is good water conditions, quality food, warm temperature (they prefer 80 to 86 degrees) and a continuous source of dissolved oxygen in the water.
-The fish use oxygen to metabolize their food.
-Here is the rub, if you believe you can throw 6 or 8 fish in a rain barrel and not pay any attention to them, you would be mistaken.
-Sure, they might live and they might even get large enough to breed, but they would not thrive and give you a good, continuous supply of quality babies.
-It is important that you have a Freshwater Master Test Kit to keep track of your water chemistry, some good 50% protein food (I use Purina Aquamax 300) in the appropriate size pellet to feed them, heaters (depending on where you live) and air pumps.
-I started with a 55 gal tank and a 20 gal tank and was completely out of room in 2 weeks.
-They are very prolific.....
+The fish need dissolved oxygen to metabolize their food.
+Here is the rub, if you believe that you can throw 6 or 8 fish in a rain barrel and not pay any attention to them, you would be mistaken.
+Sure, they might live for a while and they might even get large enough to breed, but they would not thrive or give you a good, continuous supply of quality tilapia fingerlings.
+It is important that you have a Freshwater Master Test Kit to keep track of your water chemistry, some good tilapia food (I use Lakeway Tilapia Pro Pack tilapia feeds) in the appropriate size pellet to feed them, heaters (depending on where you live) and air pumps.
+I started with a 55 gal tank and a 20 gal tank and I was completely out of room within 2 weeks.
+Blue tilapia are very prolific breeders...

 Best Breeding Temp: 80 degrees F